ShreyanshShri/soloLearnApi/README.md

     lang: lang
 }]
 ```
-Ad again you can iterate through each of the objects and get data...
+And again you can iterate through each of the objects and get data...

 ## How to get data of QnA page